luis198327/Personal-Trainer/README.md

 ### Known Bugs/Improvements
 Two things that I would like to improve and correct in a future release would be:

 + On larger screens sizes, for example on 4K 2560px screen sizes, the content doesn't fill the full view port area.
-With more content that would be added in future releases, this will helo to fill this on larger screen sizes.
+With more content that would be added in future releases, this will help to fill this on larger screen sizes.

 + I found it difficult to resize the logo image so that it wouldn't affect the layout/positioning of the navigational bar.
 Preferably this would be larger so that it is clear and provide more meaning, once the logo has been agreed.